How to make an MP4 file smaller

 Most major email providers restrict email attachments to 20 MB, so sending a video more than a few seconds long is usually impossible.
 This can often cause some problems in the office if you’re sending a video file to someone for work reasons.
 And since, over the years video quality has improved, file sizes of the clips we have on our phones are only getting bigger, and thus harder to share.

 There is one quick and easy fix for this, and that’s by compressing the video file slightly so that its size is greatly reduced without losing quality.
 Better still, it can be done for free and through your web browser, so you don’t have to download any random software off the Internet.
 Here’s how to make MP4 smaller and get the job done in three easy steps:

 To get started, navigate yourself over to Clideo’s Video Compressor tool.
 This can be accessed from any connected device, be it Windows, Mac, Android or iPhone, and from any web browser that you have running on it.

 The first thing you’ll see is the tool’s home page.
-In the middle sits a big, green Choose file button.
+In the middle sits a big, blue Choose file button.
 Hit this to upload the MP4 video you’d like to compress from your device.